dsyomichev/rpi-ws281x-node/README.md

 driver.render();
 ```

+The `leds` property will be checked for validity when the `render` method is called.
+It will throw an `ERR_INVALID_ARG` error if the property is not a Uint32Array or if the size does not match.

 For more information on the structure of the driver, see [index.d.ts](dist/index.d.ts) and the [usage](https://github.com/jgarff/rpi_ws281x#usage) section of the rpi_ws281x README.